HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/creating-manual-options.md

 Once you save a purchase option, it will become active.
 Ensure you’re working on a draft product if you would like to make the option available at a later date.
 :::

-### Disable regular buy now option if Downpay purchase options exist on a product
+### Enable regular buy now option if Downpay purchase options exist on a product

 :::info Note
 Downpay purchase options are only available for certain sales channels and payment methods that are listed on [this page](https://help.shopify.com/en/manual/products/purchase-options/subscriptions/setup#subscription-products) under **Eligibility requirements**.
-If you choose to limit products to Downpay purchase options only, your customers may lose the ability to purchase these products on unsupported channels and payment methods.
+If you choose to only use Downpay purchase options, your customers may lose the ability to purchase these products on unsupported channels and payment methods.
 :::

-### Steps
+#### Steps

 **1.** Navigate to the Product index in Shopify and find the Product you created a Downpay option for and click it to open the product details page.

-**2.** Scroll down and find the *Purchase options** section and check the box titled **Only show this product with these purchase options** to disable regular purchasing of this product.
+**2.** Scroll down and find the *Purchase options** section and uncheck the box titled **Only show this product with these purchase options** to enable regular purchasing of this product alongside Downpay purchase options.

 :::tip Troubleshooting
  If you do not see this box, ensure you have created a Downpay option for that specific product and hard refresh the page by holding shift and clicking your browser refresh button.